kwittingknitter/fluffy-eureka/README.md

 ## About
-Downloads data about state politicians in CA and OR.

-Requirements: Python

-To set up, run `make install` in the Python environment of your choice.
+This rep contains an API wrapper and scraper for downloading data about state politicians.
+So far there is a scraper that downloads CA (via scraper) and OR (via wrapper) data.

+It also contains a barebones service that loads the OR data into a MySQL database and makes it queryable.

 ### Project setup